dfrg/swash/README.md

 - Character to nominal glyph identifier mapping with support for enumerating all pairs
 - Writing systems: provides a list of all supported script/language pairs and their associated typographic features
-- All introspection is zero allocation and no copy
+- All introspection is zero allocation and zero copy

 ### Complex text shaping